 We had tears of joy and relief.

-A quick and impressive heli-hoisting rescue and we were on our way to the hospital, safe and sound.
-Just a fractured ankle, lots of bruises, cuts, and damaged gear.
+A quick and impressive heli-hoisting rescue, and then, luckily, we were on our way to the hospital, safe and sound.
+Thankfully, it was just a fractured ankle, along with lots of bruises, cuts, and damaged gear.

 Words of wisdom